Research Group

 • Homayoon Hatami, Ph.D., 2019, University of Notre Dame, IN.
 Project: “An Absorbing Set Analysis of Quantized LDPC Decoders”.
 Publications [J16,J15,C45,C34,C41,P4,P6,P7].
 Now Senior Modem System Engineer at Samsung.
 [Linkedin page]

-• Xaviar Enriquez, M.Sc.
-2018, New Mexico State University.
+• Xaviar Enriquez, MSEE, 2018, New Mexico State University.
 Project: “Raptor Coding for Computer Networks”.
 Publications [CXX].
-Now Software Design Engineer at Torch Technologies.
+Now R&D Engineer at Sandia National Laboratories, previously a Software Design Engineer at Torch Technologies.
 [Linkedin page]

 • Hua Zhou, Ph.D., 2013, Vienna University of Technology, Austria.
 Project: “Analysis and Design of Low-Density Parity-Check Convolutional Codes”.
 Publications [J3, C16, C18].
 Now faculty at Nanjing University of Information Science and Technology, China.
 [Linkedin page]

 David G. M. Mitchell received the Ph.D. degree in Electrical Engineering from the University of Edinburgh, United Kingdom, in 2009.
-He is currently an Associate Professor in the Klipsch School of Electrical and Computer Engineering at the New Mexico State University, USA.
+He currently holds the IFT Professorship in Telecommunications and is an Associate Professor in the Klipsch School of Electrical and Computer Engineering at the New Mexico State University, USA.
 He previously held Visiting Assistant Professor and Post-Doctoral Research Associate positions in the Department of Electrical Engineering at the University of Notre Dame, USA.
-His research interests are in the area of digital communications, with emphasis on error control coding and information theory.
-Dr. Mitchell has published over 40 peer-reviewed IEEE journal and conference articles gathering more than 1400 citations.
+His research interests lie in the areas of digital communications, machine learning, and quantum computing, with emphasis on error control coding and information theory.
+Dr. Mitchell holds 3 U.S. patents and has published over 75 peer-reviewed IEEE journal and conference articles gathering more than 1800 citations.
 He received the National Science Foundation CAREER award in 2022, the National Science Foundation's most prestigious award in support of early-career faculty, and the 2019 NMSU Early Career Award for Exceptional Achievements in Creative Scholarly Activity.
-He has received two best paper awards and is the recipient of the 2019 New Mexico EPSCoR Mentor Award.
-Dr. Mitchell serves as an Associate Editor for the IEEE Transactions on Information Theory.
+He has received 3 best paper awards and is the recipient of the 2019 New Mexico EPSCoR Mentor Award.
+Dr. Mitchell serves as an Associate Editor for the IEEE Transactions on Communications, previously having served as an Associate Editor of the IEEE Transactions on Information Theory.

 Contact Details